Hendrik Terbrugghen (1588-1629)

 Upon his return to Utrecht, Terbrugghen began to produce oil paintings combining deliberate Netherlandish themes - such as motifs derived from Lucas van Leiden, and grotesque types inspired by Quentin Metsys - with Caravaggesque motifs.
 After 1620, with the return of other Dutch Caravaggisti from Rome, the Caravaggio style begins to predominate.
 But his dependence on the Italian painter is never slavish; he evolved entirely new, shimmering colour harmonies, a silvery tonality, and a method of painting dark figures against light backgrounds.

 In his later work light falls more softly on figures and objects, conveying a more subtle sense of their forms and textures.
 Together with the rejection of harsh raking light effects, there is a preoccupation with reflected light, and in the opinion of several art critics, his art anticipates modern plein air painting.
 This is noticeable in such half-length, genre style figurative paintings like the poetic Flute Player (1621).
-In these and in some later religious paintings in the style of Protestant Reformation art, the cool clear colours, pale silvery tonality, and an air or silence and stillness look forward to Vermeer, Fabritius and the Delft school.
+In these and in some later religious paintings in the style of Protestant Reformation art, the cool clear colours, pale silvery tonality, and an air or silence and stillness look forward to Vermeer, Fabritius and the Delft school of Dutch Realism.

 WORLDS TOP ARTISTS